 1. Oviparous: Those animals that lay an egg.
 All the embryonic development of the embryo occurs outside the mother’s body.
 And when the egg hatches, a developed offspring comes out.

 2. Viviparous: Here, embryonic development takes place inside the mother’s womb.
 A completely developed organism comes out from the mother’s body.
 These are often referred to as mammals.

 The animals are equally significant for balancing the environment and its components.
 They play the part of consumers, and thus, they aid the proper functioning of the food chain.
 Also, they provide stability to the environment.

 Animals meet our needs for many products like leather, meat, milk, eggs etc.

 Key Differences Between Plants and Animals

-- Plants response to stimuli like touch, light, though are less sensitive due to the absence of the sense organs, animals have the proper nervous system and the sense organs too due to which they respond to any stimuli in a fraction of seconds.
+- Plants respond to stimuli like touch, light etc. and are less sensitive as they lack the sense organs.
+Animals have the proper nervous system and sense organs.
+Due to this, they respond to any stimuli in a fraction of seconds.

-- They try to adapt according to changes in the environment.
+- Plant and animals try to adapt according to changes in the environment.

 - The basic unit of their structure is the eukaryotic cell.

 - Air and water are the basic need for survival.